dancer1325/mdn-website/files/en-us/web/css/css_flexible_box_layout/README.md

 * children can, in any direction, -- 'index.html' --
   * grow
   * shrink
+* fill all the space designated -- 'index.html' --
+  * Check that the flex container's children fill all the `height` designated to the container

 # Notes:
 * Check the basic example in repo 'mdn/css-examples/flexbox'